WordPress/gutenberg/docs/designers-developers/developers/block-api/block-patterns.md

-# Patterns
+# Patterns (Experimental)

 Patterns are predefined block layouts, ready to insert and tweak.

+**Note** Patterns are still under heavy development and the APIs are subject to change.

 #### register_pattern